scotws/265SXB-Guide/monitor.md

 The MM is "burned" into the board and cannot be removed, replaced, or overwritten.

-> Because of this, no backup is needed.
+> Because of this, no backup of the MM is needed.

 However, you are able to jump from it to other ROM areas (if installed) and even mask it completely; see the chapter [on